 There are around 41 different FTCE tests, but they all roughly follow the same format, with multiple-choice questions and constructed-response questions and essays.
 Some tests will only have multiple-choice questions and others, mainly foreign language tests, will have a speaking component.
 Every test is computer-based.
-No matter the test, candidates must pass with a minimum scaled score of 200.
+No matter the test, candidates must obtain the FTCE passing score with a minimum scaled score of 200.
 The three main types of tests are the General Knowledge Test, the Subject Area Examination, and the Professional Education Test.

 Math Subtest: 40 multiple-choice questions, 1 hour and 40 minutes

 Each subtest can be taken separately or all in a single session.

 There are around 39 subject area examinations to choose from; your test depends on what subject you wish to teach.
 Subject area examinations last 2 hours and 30 minutes.
 Some, such as the FTCE Chemistry 6 12 exam, will only have 85 multiple-choice questions, while others, such as the FTCE Spanish K 12 exam, will have 80 multiple-choice questions, an essay, and 5 speaking assignments.

 The FTCE Professional Education Test lasts 2 hours and 30 minutes and has 110 multiple-choice questions.
 The exam covers skills and competencies such as instructional design, professional conduct in education, effective literacy strategies, and more.